snowbillr/blog/_drafts/buttons-in-phaser-3.md

 }
 ```

-Now we can add take the call to the `setInteractive` method from our Scene and move it in to our `TextButton` constructor.
+Now we can add remove the call to the `setInteractive` method from our Scene and add it in to our `TextButton` constructor.

 ```javascript
 export class TextButton extends Phaser.GameObjects.Text {